Kim HarrisonArt therapy psychotherapist

 I charge £50 per 50 minute session (for individuals).

-I offer concessions for students and anyone who is in receipt of benefits.
+I offer discounted rates for students and anyone who is in receipt of benefits.

 Please do not let financial difficulty impede your access to help.
 I maintain a proportion of my clients as concessionary rates.